sclabs/iceflow/README.md

 Caveats and future directions
 -----------------------------

- - Currently, the only supported type of problem is a softmax classification problem with one-hot labels.
-We plan to extend this.
  - Currently, the only possible output you can obtain from `iceflow predict` is tensors being printed to the command line.
 We plan to extend this to allow specification of an arbitrary Python function that takes the prediction results (arrays) as input.
- - Currently, the optimizer used for training is hard-coded.
-We plan to expose this as a parameter either in the config or on the command line.
-We also plan to extend this to support learning rate decay and related use cases.
  - Currently, there is no easy way to use IceFlow to inject a properly-restored Estimator into arbitrary Python code.
-We plan to add this capability.
+We plan to add a Python API to IceFlow in the near future.
- - Currently, the batch size and shuffle buffer size are not exposed.
-We plan to expose this soon.
  - Currently, performing validation every so often during training is very awkward.
-We are awaiting the return of [`ValidationMonitor`](https://www.tensorflow.org/get_started/monitors#configuring_a_validationmonitor_for_streaming_evaluation) from its banishment in the desert of deprecation (and following [this GitHub issue](https://github.com/tensorflow/tensorflow/issues/7669)).
+We are awaiting the return of [ValidationMonitor](https://www.tensorflow.org/get_started/monitors#configuring_a_validationmonitor_for_streaming_evaluation) from its banishment in the desert of deprecation (and following [this GitHub issue](https://github.com/tensorflow/tensorflow/issues/7669)).